 - that healthcare specialists including the School Nurse and representatives of Physiotherapists and SALTs will be consulted.

 If the school is able to offer a place a letter will be sent to the pupil’s Local Authority detailing the pupil’s banding, as assessed by the school and any additional costs for therapies and equipment.
 The LA’s Special Needs Panel then makes the final decision on the placement and informs the school of its decision.
 If the placement is agreed a start date will be arranged and, where possible, records obtained from the previous school.
+Further details can be found on the Local Offer Website for Royal Borough of Kingston.

 For very young children, under 3 years of age, a six month assessment period may be available, usually for 2 sessions a week.
 The pre-entrance meeting is held in the school before the placement begins and usually involves the Education Psychologist, portage worker and possible health reports.
 At this meeting entry times and sessions are agreed.
 Towards the end of the six month assessment period, a meeting is arranged for parents/carers and relevant professionals to decide on the suitability of the placement.
 If the placement is deemed appropriate the child can move into nursery/reception pending the full Statutory Assessment procedure.